-A dark bar stirred, hidden under the hard concrete of the city streets it concealed those who wish to remain unseen.
-The large single room of Saint James bar reeked of smoke and spilt liquor.
-Its floor covered in destroyed furniture from the daily fights that occur over power.
-In the heart of the room a man sits on an unspoiled table sipping a fine wine as another fight raged on around him.
+A dark bar stirred; hidden under the hard concrete of the city streets, it concealed those who wished to remain unseen.
+The large single room of Saint James bar reeked of smoke and spilled liquor.
+Its floor is covered in destroyed furniture from the daily fights over power.
+In the room’s heart, a man sits on an unspoiled table, sipping a fine wine as another fight rages around him.
 In his hand, he read the news from a compact transportable media device, its faint glow illuminating his face in the dank room.
-A new comer of the bar swung a stool leg at the man, smashing it across his back the splintering wood sailed into the air as his device plummeted to the ground.
-The man now leant forward over his knees rectified his position as the new comer reached for another weapon.
-Eyes glowing red the man stood facing the newcomer who quickly dropped his weapon and fell to his knees.
+A newcomer of the bar swung a stool leg at the man, smashing it across his back.
+The splintering wood sailed into the air as his device plummeted to the ground.
+The man leaned forward over his knees and rectified his position as the newcomer reached for another weapon.
+Eyes glowing red, the man stood facing the newcomer, who quickly dropped his weapon and fell to his knees.

 “Who here knows my name?”
 Said the man with eyes glowing red.